 1. Why Is My Sink Gurgling?

-Fortunately, this situation is simple to fix:
+Fortunately, this problem is relatively easy to correct:

 2. Why Is My Sink Not Draining?

 If a sink is just not draining, usually that’s because of something clogging up the drainpipe.
 However, it may also be a result of a larger concern with your plumbing system.

 Common reasons why the water in your sink won’t drain:

 - Blocked or clogged pipes: As time passes, hair, food scraps, grease, animal fats and other junk can accumulate in the pipes, causing a blockage that prevents the water from draining.

 - Broken seals: If the sink’s rubber seals are cracked or damaged, they may not be creating an effective seal around the drain to keep out air and permit the water to drain.

 - Buildup in the trap: The curved pipe under the sink, called a P-trap, can become blocked with debris or develop leaks which prevent it from draining properly.

 - Blocked vent pipe: An obstruction in a vent pipe, which allows gas to escape your plumbing system, might prevent your sink from draining.
 Vents can be blocked by debris where they come out of your house.